 How to Get to Montenegro

-Many people arrive via boat cruises to Kotor.
-It is a convenient way to arrive if you have only one day in Montenegro, but if you stay longer, then getting here by car, bus, or plane would be the best ways to get to Montenegro.
+BY BOAT: Many people arrive via boat cruises to Kotor.
+It is a convenient way to arrive if you have only one day in Montenegro, but if you stay longer, then getting here by car, bus, or plane would be the best way to get to Montenegro.

-Apart from the drivers, I should mention that some mountain streets are a bit dangerous.
+I should mention that some mountain roads are a bit dangerous.
 Unlike in places like Italy, southern Germany, and Switzerland, not all mountains are protected by a net, so I saw smaller and bigger rocks lying on the streets – and swerving around them meant having to be 100% alert.

-There are some streets that are closed due to weather conditions for most of the year – like the P14 from Pluzine to Zabljak (only partially open, more on that later).
+Some streets are closed due to weather conditions for most of the year – like the P14 from Pluzine to Zabljak (only partially open, more on that later).

 Public transportation in Montenegro: I did not get to use any public transportation in this country, but it is supposed to be okay/good.
-You can use buses to get from one main place to another, and there are buses running within the cities.
+You can use buses to get from one main place to another, and buses run within the cities.

 Taxis are quite cheap in Montenegro, so they are a good option if there is no bus available.

 Hitchhiking is very common in Montenegro – whether you’re young or old.
-I have never seen so many people hitchhiking (I am not a fan of this, to be honest, but especially not for solo female travelers).
+I have never seen so many people hitchhiking.
+However, I am not a fan of this, to be honest, but especially not for solo female travelers.